Our products

 Al pil-pil: the gelatin from the cod, emulsified with olive oil and garlic at a low temperature through gentle movement, creates a creamy sauce without adding anything else.
 It is probably the most ingenious culinary technique developed with cod.

-Cod shops in Bilbao
+Cod stores in Bilbao

 Cod in Madrid: The City That Needed It